rikulo/rikulo-docs/docs/Getting_Started/Introduction.md

 To explore the examples, you can browser the source code directly on [Rikulo's Git repository here](https://github.com/rikulo/rikulo).

-To run the examples, you can clone the Git repository to your local drive by running `git` as follows.
+To run the examples, you can either [click here](https://github.com/rikulo/rikulo/zipball/master) to download the source code, or run `git` to clone the Git repository to your local drive as follows.

     git clone git@github.com:rikulo/rikulo.git